dracut-crypt-ssh/dracut-crypt-ssh/README.md

 they will be copied to the initramfs on the unencrypted boot partition (where they may be extracted or changed).

+You can either generate keys in openssh format or directly in dropbear format.

+### 4.1.1 Generate openssh keys
     # umask 0077
     # mkdir /root/dracut-crypt-ssh-keys
     # ssh-keygen -t rsa -f /root/dracut-crypt-ssh-keys/ssh_dracut_rsa_key